NadjibC/ShellColor/README.md

 # ShellColor

-A Basic ASCII Escape Sequences Generation C++ Library & A Command-Line Application.
+A Basic ANSI Escape Sequences Generation C++ Library & A Command-Line Application.

 ## As C++ Library